trent-gill/portfolio/README.md

 </ul>
 <strong>Tag your blog post "Reflection."
 Make sure you embed both of your final products!</strong>

-### 12. Take the quiz.
+### 12. Take the quiz

 The quiz is due Thursday, June 3, 2016.

-### 13. Turn in work to the Dropbox.
+### 13. Turn in work to the Dropbox

 The submission needs to be turned in by Thursday, June 3, 2016.
 You will need to turn in exported PDFs of both documents.
-If you don't remember how to export to a PDF, please re-watch the [Lynda videos](http://www.lynda.com/Illustrator-tutorials/Introduction-Graphic-Design/161817-2.html?org=ou.edu).
+If you don't remember how to export to a PDF, please re-watch the [Lynda video on creating PDFs](http://www.lynda.com/Illustrator-tutorials/Introduction-Graphic-Design/161817-2.html?org=ou.edu).

 ## Week 4